Can You Really Predict Your Baby's Gender With the Ring Test?

 baby gender ring test

-The ring test for predicting a baby's gender is so old, it's impossible to figure out how it even started.
+The ring test for predicting a baby's gender is so old that it's impossible to figure out how it even started.
 EMBRA/MEDIAFORMEDICAL/THINKSTOCK/GETTYIMAGES

-When a couple is expecting a baby, one of the most common questions they hear is whether they're having a boy or a girl.
+When you're expecting a baby, one of the most common questions you’ll hear is whether you're having a boy or a girl.
 Some people like to wait until the birth and be surprised.
-Others try all sorts of things to predict the sex of the baby before it's time for an ultrasound.
+Others try all sorts of things to predict the sex of the baby before it's time for an ultrasound — including the ring test for gender.

 Advertisement

-And while science can determine a baby's sex in utero as soon as 10 weeks into a pregnancy, there are old wives' tales that have been passed down that tell parents-to-be how to guess the gender even sooner.
-Some swear by these tests, and some of us just do them for fun.
-Let's take a closer look at one of the more popular: the ring test.
+And while science can determine a baby's sex in utero as soon as 10 weeks into a pregnancy, old wives' tales that have been passed down through generations tell parents-to-be how to guess the gender even sooner.
+Some people swear by these gender prediction methods despite lacking scientific evidence, and some just do them for fun.

 Advertisement